 - Each school district shall provide a financial literacy status report annually to its local board of education.

 - The board shall also adopt measurable academic content standards for financial literacy as part of the social studies standards.

 When does the Financial Literacy Act go into effect?

-- The Financial Literacy Act was signed into law on August 28, 2021.
+- The Financial Literacy Act was signed into law on May 26, 2021 and went into effect on August 28, 2021.
 The requirements, including the high school graduation requirement, begin in the school year 2023-2024.
 The Act also requires each student to complete at least one five-credit high school course in personal finance or financial literacy prior to graduation before the end of the 2023-2024 school year.
-This would apply to current high school sophomores, or those graduating in 2024.
+This would apply to current high school juniors, or those graduating in 2024.